Our site is in soft launch as we enhance features and update content.

 • Meals: 3 meals a day (breakfast, lunch and dinner with unlimited hot water and hot drinks

-• For member: Dome tent with foam mattress and pillow on twin sharing basis
+• For member: Dome tent with foam mattress on twin sharing basis

 • Meals: Packaged dehydrated instant meals, high food(energy bar,dry fruits, etc) for breakfast